 Symbol Туре Default Description уа str None Double-quoted list of keyword value assignments.
 This assignment list specifies most of the printer options related to country-specific support.
-The option keywords, which are explained following this table, include flocale, font, line, odldb, odlstyle, onehalf, plocale, spcom, tacdata, and tm. yd str None Secondary tty line or channel for font faulting Specify this entry for the DEClaser 1152 printer to support the font-faulting mechanism.
-The font-faulting mechanism, which is enabled by the alpc and ffserver commands, allows the printer to use fonts that are installed but not downloaded.
-Font faulting is required to support Chinese, Korean, and some other fonts.
-The font-faulting daemon (ffd) uses the secondary tty line to send font information to the printer. сv str NULL If on (the default) is specified as a value, restarts the filter specified for the $of$ symbol for every print job.
-You need to define this symbol only for printers that are not country-specific and only if non-ASCII characters need to be printed on the flag page of printed output. ур str NULL Printer ID that conforms to the WoToTo Standard (for Thai printers).
+The option keywords, which are explained following this table, include flocale, font, line, odldb, odlstyle, onehalf, plocale, spcom, tacdata, and tm. ур str NULL Printer ID that conforms to the WoToTo Stan- dard (for Thai printers).

-Table 6-6: Symbols in /etc/printcap File for Local Language Printers (cont.)
+Table 6-7: Symbols in /etc/printcap File for Local Language Printers (cont.)

 Symbol Туре Default Description ys num NULL Size of the SoftODL character cache The ys entry is applied to text print filters.
 It must be present and its value must be greater than zero to enable on-demand loading of font files.
 These font files are the ODL support files created by the cgen utility for user-defined characters.
-The location of the SoftODL support files is identified by the path for systemwide ODL files in the database location configuration file /usr/var/il8n/conf/cp_dirs.
+The location of the SoftODL support files is identified by the path for systemwide ODL files in the database location configuration file /usr/var/i18n/conf/cp_dirs.
 ODL files for private UDC databases are not downloaded to printers.
 For optimal performance, the cache value specified for the $ys$ field should match the printer cache size.
 To find out the cache size for a particular printer, refer to the printer's manual. yt str fifo The SoftODL character replacement method The yt entry applies to text print filters.
 The value for this entry can be either fifo (first-in-first-out) or lru (least recently used).
 You can type either uppercase or lowercase letters for these values.
 To find out which value is appropriate for a particular printer, refer to the printer's manual.